sonatsuer/sonatsuer.github.io/_posts/2018-05-21-kolmogorov-complexity-1.md

 \\[
   |K_1(\sigma) - K_2(\sigma)| < {\rm max}\\{c, c'\\}.
 \\]
-This shows that if we consider an infinite family of strings and consider the asymptotic behaviour of Kolmogorov complexity on that family, then the programming language we choose does not matter.
-Obviously, this does not imply that this asymptotic behaviour is easy to determine.
+This shows that if we consider an infinite family of strings and consider the asymptotic behavior of Kolmogorov complexity on that family, then the programming language we choose does not matter.
+Obviously, this does not imply that this asymptotic behavior is easy to determine.

-From now on we will stick with a fixed but not explicitely determined choice of language and denote the complexity function given by that language by \\(K\\).
+From now on we will stick with a fixed but not explicitly determined choice of language and denote the complexity function given by that language by \\(K\\).

 At this point I would compute the Kolmogorov complexity of some concrete strings (or infinite families of strings) but it is tricky.
-We can always give an upper bound for Kolmogorov complexity by explicitely constructing a program and measuring its length but the tricky part is to show that no shorter program generates the same string.
+We can always give an upper bound for Kolmogorov complexity by explicitly constructing a program and measuring its length but the tricky part is to show that no shorter program generates the same string.
 Actually, the problem is so difficult that there is no general solution.
 To put it more concretely, the function  \\(K\\) is not computable.
 The aim of this post is to give a proof of this result.